 Using your shed as an office or workroom?
 It’s vital to get the right balance of temperature and humidity control, especially when you’re using the space to house delicate IT equipment.
 Static vents are a must to let air into and out of the building, but you’ll also need some sort of heating.

 A great way to combine heating, cooling and ventilation is to install an air source heat pump.
 This works a bit like a fridge that can be reversed to pump cool air on hot days and warm air on cold days.
 Cheap to run, air source heat pumps are an excellent way to keep the temperature in your shed stable.

 Good ventilation means you’ll be able to make so much more of your shed.
-If you’re considering turning the space into a she shed or a man cave, a workshop or craft room, or whether you just want to be able to store your tools in your shed without them corroding, now you’ve got the knowledge to get your ventilation sorted.
+If you’re considering turning the space into a she-shed, man cave, workshop or craft room, or if you just want to be able to store your tools in your shed without them corroding, now you’ve got the knowledge to get your ventilation sorted.